Guido Cantelli: Legacy

+has remained a "perennially popular historical recording".
+Bruce Eder, writing for Apple Music, stated that the quality of Cantelli's interpretation of Debussy's orchestral music has seldom been rivalled.
+Cantelli's radio broadcasts with groups including the Philharmonic and the NBC Symphony have been restored and released by labels including Testament Records, Music & Arts, and Pristine.

 A documentary titled Guido Cantelli.
 Il figlio degli dei, directed by Alessandro Turci, was telecast on Sky Italia's Sky Classica in November 2016.
+On Italy's Liberation Day 2026, an episode of Momus – Il caffè dell'Opera titled "The Talent of Guido Cantelli" (Il talento di Guido Cantelli) aired on Rai Radio 3.

 In 1961, the Cantelli Awards were established in Cantelli's name.
 Widely regarded as one of the most prestigious international conducting competitions and a "stepping stone for rising conductors", the awards recognize excellence in conducting, honouring the best young conductor at the international level.
 Awarded biennially, the Cantelli Award was won by many notable conductors at the beginning of their careers, including Riccardo Muti, Eliahu Inbal, Ádám Fischer and Lothar Zagrosek.

+Views

+Due to Cantelli's internment in Germany at the hands of the Nazis, after the latter's occupation of Novara and the establishment of the Republic of Salo, his figure has been promoted as that of an antifascist, both in Italy and abroad.
+Cantelli's biographer Laurence Lewis, however, describes him as apolitical.
+Like all young Italians, Cantelli belonged to the Fascist youth movement, also participating in its cultural programme.
+He was called up to the Italian Army for military service first in February 1943 but was rejected by the army due to his poor health.
+After being interned in Germany by the Nazis for unclear reasons, he returned to Italy, where he worked at a bank.
+During this time, he forged some documents for his friend Sergio Scarpa, who was at the time with the Partisans.
+However, Lewis specifies that Cantelli himself never fought for the Partisans.

 Personal life

 Cantelli's wife was Iris Cantelli, née Bilucaglia, the daughter of a noted Istrian Italian paediatrician and obstetrician, who had to leave his native land in the Istrian-Dalmatian exodus.
 She was portrayed by Valentina Chico in Larry Weinstein's 2008 film Toscanini in His Own Words, starring Michael Brandon and Barry Jackson.

 Cantelli and Bilucaglia had a son together, Leonardo, who was but 5 months old at the time of his father's death.